vj013il/dex-autotrading-bot/README.md

 # HyperSnipeX

-HyperSnipeX - High-performance sniper bot for professional traders, optimized for EVM-compatible networks like Ethereum, BSC, Polygon, Arbitrum, Avalanche, zkSync, and StarkNet.
-Achieve lightning-fast transactions under 2ms with private nodes, ensuring top speed, security, and flexibility.
-Snipe tokens on 150+ DEXs, including Uniswap, PancakeSwap, SushiSwap, and QuickSwap, with mempool sniping, presale sniping on Pinksale, DXSale, Unicrypt, and arbitrage opportunities.
-Features robust honeypot, rug pull, and anti-bot protection, plus customizable strategies via interface.
-Ideal for high-frequency trading, DeFi sniping, and crypto arbitrage, HyperSnipeX offers 99.9% uptime, DDoS protection, and encrypted data for secure trading.
-Perfect for advanced traders seeking fast, reliable, and secure DeFi solutions.
+HyperSnipeX is the premier DeFi sniper bot designed for professional traders seeking high-risk, high-reward strategies like impulse investment strategies, aggressive investing in new and untested protocols, and margin trading with leverage.
+Optimized for EVM-compatible networks such as Ethereum, BSC, Polygon, Arbitrum, Avalanche, zkSync, and StarkNet, HyperSnipeX delivers lightning-fast transactions under 2ms using private nodes for unmatched speed, security, and flexibility.
+Snipe tokens across 150+ DEXs, including Uniswap, PancakeSwap, SushiSwap, and QuickSwap, with advanced features like mempool sniping, presale sniping, crypto arbitrage, and robust honeypot, rug pull, and anti-bot protection.
+Perfect for high-frequency trading, DeFi sniping, and crypto asset optimization, HyperSnipeX empowers traders to maximize profits in volatile DeFi markets.

 <p align="center"><img width="900" height="600" src="botinterface.png" alt="Bot interface" /></p>